LeopoldSchmid/planGoReminisce_/implementation_plans/01_user_authentication_and_profiles.md

 - [x] **Task 11:** Create `(auth)` and `(dashboard)` route groups and their respective layouts (`layout.tsx`).

 ### 2.4.
 Roles (Basic Implementation)
-- [ ] **Task 12:** Design how roles will be stored (e.g., a `role` column in `profiles` table, or a separate `user_roles` table if users can have multiple roles per context, though for trips it will be per trip member).
-For user-level roles, `profiles.role` is simpler.
-For trip-specific roles, this will be in the `trip_members` table later.
+- [x] **Task 12:** Design how roles will be stored (e.g., a `role` column in `profiles` table, or a separate `user_roles` table if users can have multiple roles per context, though for trips it will be per trip member).
-  - For MVP, a general user role might not be strictly needed if trip-specific roles are the primary concern.
-Focus on setting up the `profiles` table first.
+  - **Decision:** For MVP, user-level roles are not implemented.
+Trip-specific roles will be handled in the `trip_members` table in a future phase.
+The `profiles` table is focused on basic user info only.

 ## 3. Key Components/Files Involved
 *   **Frontend:**